GenericMappingTools/gmt/doc_classic/rst/source/GMT_Datasets.rst

 As you see, the 03m and lower resolutions are all derivatives of NOAA's ETOPO1 grid.
 We have downsampled it via spherical Gaussian filtering to prevent aliasing.
-The full (6 sigma) filter-width are indicated in parenthesis.
+The full (6 sigma) filter-widths are indicated in parenthesis.
 For 2 arc minute we use the original ETOPO2v2 file from NOAA (with ice_surface).
 The 30 and 15 arc second grids are the global SRTM30+ and SRTM15+ products from Dave Sandwell (Scripps), while the 3 and 1 arc second data are the SRTM 1x1 degree tiles from NASA.
 When the 15s or lower resolution grids are accessed the first time we download the entire file, regardless of your selected region (**-R**).
 However, for the SRTM tiles we only download the tiles that are inside your selected region the first time they are referenced.
-Also note that the 3 and 1 arc second grids only extend to the latitudes ±60˚.
+Also note that the 3 and 1 arc second grids only extend to latitudes ±60˚.
 The SRTM tiles are only valid over land.
 However, when these grids are accessed as @earth_relief_01s or @earth_relief_03s we will automatically upsample the
-@earth_relief_15s grid to fill in the ocean values.
-If you just want the original land-only SRTM tiles use @srtm_relief_03s or @srtm_relief_01s instead.
-While the SRTM grids are pixel-registered, all other grids are gridline-registered.
+@earth_relief_15s grid to fill in the missing ocean values.
+If you just want the original land-only SRTM tiles you may use @srtm_relief_03s or @srtm_relief_01s instead.
+All grids are gridline-registered.

-The dimensions above reflect the number of nodes covered by the global grids and the sizes are the file sizes of the netCDF4 compressed short int grids, making the files much smaller than their original source files without any loss of precision.
+The dimensions above reflect the number of nodes covered by the global grids and the sizes are the file sizes of the netCDF-4 compressed short int grids, making the files much smaller than their original source files without any loss of precision.
 To improve download speed, the SRTM tiles are stored as JPEG2000 images on the GMT server due to superior compression, but once downloaded to your cache directory they are converted to short int netCDF4 grids.